A woman with shoulder-length blonde hair wearing a black blazer and a white top, standing in front of a beige textured wall.

 About Heather Dobbin · Executive & Leadership Coach in Tokyo

 Five years ago I trained as a coach (ICF ACC, PCC pending) and moved my practice to executive and leadership work full-time.
 The shift was significant.
-Coaching offered tools and depth that institutional teaching couldn't.
+Coaching offered tools and depth that institutional teaching and program management couldn't.
 The previous decade gave me the structural sense of how learning, change, and development actually move through a person and a team.
-Together they make the work I do now possible.
+Together, they make the work I do now possible.

 My clients are mostly founders, senior creatives, and executives, with occasional engagements for technical leaders and others.
 They tend to come at the moment when the strategies that got them here stop working for what's next.
 Sometimes that's a transition (a stretch role, a new chapter, a fundraise, a fork in the road).
 Sometimes it's a season of burnout or unsustainable pace.
 Sometimes it's quieter than that, a sense that their leadership needs to evolve and they aren't quite sure how.
 I work with all of it.